 How To Know Your Brand Name Is Viable

-- Do a search on USPTO.gov to see whether that brand name has been trademarked – or hire an IP Lawyer if you have the budget.
+* Do a search on USPTO.gov to see whether that brand name has been trademarked – or hire an IP Lawyer if you have the budget.

-- Do a name search with the Secretary Of State, so you are able to use it form an LLC or incorporate to an S Corp.
+* Do a name search with the Secretary Of State, so you are able to use it form an LLC or incorporate to an S Corp (I have the latter).

-- Use NameChk.com to see if you can secure social media handles that are consistent with that name
+* Use NameChk.com to see if you can secure social media handles that are consistent with your brand name, too!

 Do You Need A New Brand Name?